 is ClearSale’s Executive Vice President.
 A 12-year veteran at ClearSale, Rafael combines the company’s innovation-driven culture and emphasis on communication with a deep understanding of the statistical tools that underpin excellent fraud protection.

-is ClearSale’s Vice President of Partnerships and Alliances, and she lives for connecting the right people to make things happen.
+is ClearSale’s (former) Vice President of Partnerships & Alliances, and she lives for connecting the right people to make things happen.
 Denise has 20 years of experience in ecommerce and knows the ecommerce landscape from every angle, for every size business, in every market.

 is ClearSale’s Senior Vice President.
 David’s expertise in both sales and marketing—and why the two can’t be separated—brings guru-level wisdom and insight when it comes to why people buy … and how you can channel that knowledge to grow your business.

-is ClearSale’s Senior Director of Marketing and is an eight-year veteran of the company who helped open ClearSale’s first full-service branch outside Brazil.
+is ClearSale’s Senior Senior Director, Growth Strategy (Former Senior Marketing Director) at ClearSale and is an eight-year veteran of the company who helped open ClearSale’s first full-service branch outside Brazil.
 Sarah’s an expert in planning, marketing, go-to-market strategies, and sales, and she knows exactly how to drive traffic into—and down—the sales funnel.

 Merchants are always looking for new ways to protect themselves and their customers against fraud.
 And when 3D Secure arrived on the scene, it seemed like the perfect solution for increasing security by requiring authentication for online purchases and shifting liability away from merchants and onto credit card issuers.
 But that’s not all 3D Secure does.
 It also: